VisualMelon/OxySnel/readme.md

  - `public static void OxySnel.Snel.Kill()`

     Kills the OxySnel background stuff permanently.
 Once you call `Show`, the application won't end until you call `Kill`. _This aspect of the API is liable to change in the future when I've come up with something less terrible._

+There is no way to close a shown window.

 ## Example